When I was invited to visit the Eifel Volcano Region, I didn't know what to expect.

 And there's more hiking you can do at the Vulkaneifel park because aside from the Eifelsteig, there are also the Vulkaneifel-Pfade or the “Vulkaneifel Paths” – good for a total of 380 km.

 But back to our route!

 You can walk in either direction.
-I decided to go counter-clockwise which immediately took me uphil.
-I didn’t see too much of the lake below me until I reached a high point, from where the view was pretty cool.
-It would get better a few minutes further down my hike, though, when I reached the Dronketurm, a tower which gives you a 360° view of the area, well beyond the Gemündener Maar.
+I decided to go counter-clockwise which immediately took me uphill.
+I didn't see too much of the lake below me until I reached a high point, from where the view was pretty cool.
+It would get better a few minutes further down my hike, though, when I reached the Dronketurm, a tower that gives you a 360° view of the area, well beyond the Gemündener Maar.

 From there, I walked onward to the Weinfelder Maar.
-The first part lead me through a pasture where goats decided to take a rest right on the path.
+The first part led me through a pasture where goats decided to take a rest right on the path.
 No problem, I could easily go around them.

 The path started to go downhill a bit again until I got a clear view of the Weinfelder Maar.

 After you've passed the Weinfelder Maar, you need to cross the L64 road to get to the path around the Schalkenmehrener Maar.
 The very beginning of the path around this lake – the part to the right when you have your back to the Weinfelder Maar – was the only part where I felt I needed the hiking shoes I was wearing.

 Most of this hike goes over a well-maintained dirt path.
 You can perfectly wear your (sturdy) sneakers for it unless it has been raining and you don't want them to get muddy.
 The descent toward the Schalkenmehrener Maar, though, was quite steep and slippery.
 This was only so for a few meters though.
 After those, the path became wide and very easily walkable again.